 Played with even more in Portal 2: You meet Wheatley, a friendly and helpful (if a bit dim) personality core who's more than willing to help you beat GLaDOS and escape...until you replace GLaDOS with him in the mainframe and he goes completely off the deep end.
 To make matters worse, he was programmed to make bad decisions, so GLaDOS joins forces with you so the two of you can stop him from letting the whole facility explode.
 And then, after beating Wheatley and shooting him into outer space, GLaDOS seems to be going back to her old homicidal ways...but, no, not quite; turns out, she's just letting you go since trying to kill you just leads to trouble for her.
 Maybe.

 Obsidian details a nanobot-constructed AI called CERES, or sometimes the Conductor, who, initially programmed to fix Earth's polluted atmosphere, has come to believe that humans are the real problem and should be eliminated.
+Its consciousness arose from a hive mind created from its nanobots increasing in complexity, and created a female android interface to speak to you.

 From Fallout 3, John Henry Eden is a complicated example.
 True, he developed sentience outside his programming, and true, he wants to eradicate all mutated life (which, given the setting, is literally anyone who's lived outside for a while), but his creators were the Enclave, and that's what they want too.
 He's helping!
 And he's so polite about it...